Checkpoint (1956 film): Production

 It was the first in a new ten picture deal between the Rank Organisation and the team of Betty Box and Ralph Thomas.
+Rank announced the film in February 1956 as part of a slate of 20 films costing over £3 million of which sixteen were to be in colour.
+It was one of several thrillers made by Rank that year.

 Jeanne Crain was mentioned as a possibility for the female lead.

-The film was shot at Pinewood Studios in London with location work in Italy, including footage of the Mille Miglia, and scenes at Lake Como.
-It was based on an original screenplay by Robert Estridge.
+The film was shot in April 1956 at Pinewood Studios in London with location work in Italy, including footage of the Mille Miglia, and scenes at Lake Como.
+It was Anne Heywood's first movie for the Rank Organisation.

-The movie features the Lotus Mark X Aston Martin.
+The movie features the Lagonda DP115 sports-racing car as the fictional 'Warren Ingram' car driven by the principal actors.
 John Wyer and Roy Salvadori worked on the film as advisers.
 "Steel handled the car with surprising ease—and it isn't an easy thing to drive", said Wyer.

 Anthony Steel married Anita Ekberg during the making of the film.
 It was one of the last movies he made for the Rank Organisation.